Raising Awareness

 In addition to providing emotional support to survivors, we also undertake awareness work.
 This is focused on the existence and impact of sexual abuse on child victims and adult survivors.

 During 2018-2019 we chose the topic of Adverse Childhood Experiences (ACEs) for the awareness subject, as this helped us to highlight that sexual abuse rarely happens in isolation, there are usually many more dynamics within the family environment that provide opportunities for sexual abuse to occur.
-During 2020 we had anticipated continuing the ACE awareness work, but the COVID pandemic meant we had to put it on hold.
+During 2020 we had anticipated continuing the ACE awareness sessions, but the COVID pandemic meant we had to put them on hold.

+We are still passionate about the link between ACE's and CSA.
 If you want to know more about ACEs, click on this link Adverse Childhood Experiences (ACE's) from our website.

 Access to and Improvement of Services

-Contact details for SARCs located elsewhere in the country can be found at: www.nhs.uk/live-well/sexual-health/help-after-rape-and-sexual-assault/
+Contact details for SARCs (Sexual Abuse Referral Centres) located elsewhere in the country can be found at: NHS Sexual Abuse Referral Centres | National Police Chiefs' Council (NPCC) SARC

 National – Direct Awareness Work